libreswitch/ops/docs/AAA_cli.md

 show aaa authentication
 ```
 #### Description
-This command displays authentication used for switch login.
+Displays the authentication used for the switch login.

 #### Authority
-All users
+All users.

 #### Parameters
 N/A